aliwirebox/lga/readme.md

 email: hirer@test.com
 pass: testpass

-NQ Admin
+Admin
-email: nq-admin@test.com
+email: legal.asset.admin@test.com
 pass: testpass

 ### Emails
-All emails are written to mailcatcher which can be viewed at [http://dev.nq-solicitors.com:1080/](http://dev.nq-solicitors.com:1080/)
+All emails are written to mailcatcher which can be viewed at [http://dev.legal-asset.com:1080/](http://dev.legal-asset.com:1080/)

 ### Hirer Registration
 To register as a hirer for a company you must have a email domain that has been white-listed by that company.

-In development all emails are written out to the [mailcatcher](http://dev.nq-solicitors.com:1080/) so you can sign up with any of the companies domains and get the verification code from the log.
+In development all emails are written out to the [mailcatcher](http://dev.legal-asset.com:1080/) so you can sign up with any of the companies domains and get the verification code from the log.

 ### Running Tests